Someday soon, you’ll be thinking about getting away and immersing yourself in some wonderful experiences.

 Mi Casa es Su Casa

 St. Augustine has a long history of Hispanic culture.
 Why not celebrate this wonderful culture where it all began in the nation’s oldest city?
 Stay at Casa de Suenos Bed & Breakfast Inn or Casa Monica Resort & Spa, enjoy an impressive charcuterie and boutique wines at Casa de Vino 57.
 Explore the intimate Shrine of Our Lady of La Leche or the wonders at the Spanish Military Hospital Museum.
 Feast on Paella “a la Valenciana” as you sip on sangria at Columbia Restaurant.

 Surf & Turf

 Love the beach?
 Enjoy an ocean side stay at Beacher’s Lodge on Crescent Beach.
 Experience a dolphin encounter at Marineland Dolphin Adventure Florida then try a bit of paddle boarding with Kayak St. Augustine and possibly encounter dolphins in the wild.
 If you've always wanted to learn to surf, here's your chance.
 Take a morning lesson with a skilled instructor from PIT Surf Shop then take a walk along the historic streets of St. Augustine, shopping on Aviles Street, the oldest street in the United States.
 Spend your evening on a sunset cruise with Florida Water Tours, followed by a delicious meal of the freshest seafood and casual cuisine in the relaxed setting of Kingfish Grill at Camachee Cove Harbor.
 Click here for more info.

 Slow Down Sunday

 Mini-vacations should be relaxing.
 And a stay at Embassy Suites by Hilton St. Augustine Beach Oceanfront Resort is the perfect place to do that.
 Start with yoga by the pool in the morning followed by a dolphin/wildlife history tour with St. Augustine Boat Tours.
 You’ll want to slow down a little when you visit the sloths at the St. Augustine Alligator Farm Zoological Park.
-For the evening, enjoy the rooftop patio at the San Sebastian Winery and a relaxing gourmet dinner at Michael's.
+For the evening, enjoy the rooftop patio at the San Sebastian Winery and a relaxing dinner al fresco at Harry's Seafood Bar & Grille.
+Click here for more info.